We're Going To The Southern Palace!

 The royal doors swung open, sunlight spilling into the room.
 Two men entered, clearly royal officials of the Prince of Hwachon.

 The first wore pristine white silk under a dark brown coat trimmed in gold.
 A sword hung at his hip, partially concealed by the coat.
-His hair was tied neatly in a bun, covered by a golden Sangtugwan, the emblem of the state emblazoned on it.
+His hair was cut short, as if he had trimmed it himself - uneven strands of his hair falling over his forehead.
 His black eyes scanned the room, and the scar stretching from his upper left lip to the lower right gave him a dangerous edge.
 Sir Ahn.
 One glance confirmed his high standing among the officials.

 Behind him came another man, gentler, with a soft smile and warm brown eyes.
-His hair was long, loosely tied back with a bun, and he wore a blue coat over white silk.
+His hair was long - the sides braided gracefully and crowned with a golden Sangtugwan, and he wore a blue coat over white silk.
 He held a fan, possibly a sharpened metal, instead of a sword.

 Dohyun's chest tightened.
 Uncle Hwang.
 The man who had given him life after his parents had been branded traitors, who had fought for him to have a place in the royal court.
 One of the main officials of the court, and the only reason Dohyun had survived this far.